shavit/elixir-rtmp/README.md

 ![Video Chat](https://github.com/shavit/verbose-parakeet/raw/master/doc/meme.gif?raw=true)

+This is not production ready yet, although part of this server is already in use to serve videos on demand.

-This is what you can do right now:
+This is what it is able to do now:

 * Play videos on demand in HLS format.
 * Seek in the videos.